 We have a number of branches located throughout Costa Rica, including one which serves the busy San José airport, so we can be there as soon as you arrive to ensure you begin your journey in style.
 The most convenient way of finding our best car hire deals in Costa Rica is by booking online through our user friendly website, if your plans have to change, you can also cancel here which is usually free.
-When you're ready, you can use this guide to start planning your trip.
-We've included a map showing the country's largest cities and airports, along with some unmissable sights, film locations, and architectural wonders to visit when you rent a car in Costa Rica.
+You can use the information on this page to start planning your trip.
+We included sections about the country's largest cities and airports, along with some unmissable sights, film locations, and architectural wonders to visit when you rent a car in Costa Rica.

 When you book with Sixt car rental in Costa Rica there's no compromising on quality.
-You can select from a wide range of 4x4s, sports cars, convertibles and saloons from premium manufacturers.
 Specify your preference for an automatic, then add to your package with child seats, a mobile phone with a local sim, an internet hotspot, or additional driver coverage.
 After choosing your vehicle and dates, just pick any extras you might need for your car hire in Costa Rica, such as surf board and luggage racks.

 When you book car hire in Costa Rica, both the person renting and the driver have to present a valid driving license.
 If one of you has been in Costa Rica for three months or more, that person will also be obliged to present a driving license which has been issued in Costa Rica.
-For driving licenses from other countries, the print should be in a Roman alphabet, if it is in Japanese, Arabic or Cyrillic you must also show an International driving license.
-Finally, you will need to bring along your passport or a valid ID card when you pick up your vehicle.
+For driving licenses from other countries, the print should be in a Roman alphabet.
+If it is not, you must also show an International driving license.

 In Costa Rica the minimum age for drivers is 18 and you have to have held a valid driving license for at least a year before you can drive a rental car.
 For drivers under 21 years of age a daily surcharge will usually be added to the booking.
 For certain models of rental vehicle the age restriction is 21, you will be able to check if this applies to the car you are hiring on the booking page.